-The NCRP adheres to the Memorandum of Mutual Understandings (MoMU), signed by over a hundred agencies, special districts, Tribal organizations, non-governmental organizations, watershed groups and other stakeholders signifying their support for and participation in the NCRP planning process.
-A copy of the MoMU can be found in Appendix G.
+The NCRP adheres to the Memorandum of Mutual Understandings (MoMU), signed by over a hundred 140 agencies, special districts, Tribal organizationses, non-governmental organizations, watershed groups and other stakeholders signifying their support for and participation in the NCRP planning process.
+A list of MoMU signatories can be found in Appendix F and a copy of the MoMU can be found in Appendix G.

 iii.
-NORTH COAST RESOURCE PARTNERSHIP MAJOR THEMES
+NORTH COAST RESOURCE PARTNERSHIP MISSION, GUIDING PRINCIPLES, GOALS AND& OBJECTIVES AJOR THEMES